r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 to downloading them (more in the next section).
-Also, some packages may have been archived from CRAN as they haven't been fixed in time, but the patches to fix them are still available, so can be consulted if such packages are to be re-submitted.
+Also, some packages may have been archived from CRAN as they haven't been fixed in time, but the patches to fix them are still available, so can be consulted if such packages were to be re-submitted.

 The patches are available [here](https://svn.r-project.org/R-dev-web/trunk/WindowsBuilds/winutf8/ucrt3/r_packages/old_patches/).

-During a transitional period before the R 4.2.0 release, these patches were applied automatically by (patched and then un-patched) R-devel at installation time, but that is no longer the case.
-The history of the patches, as well as some that were deleted rather than moved to `old_patches` can be found in the subversion history using a subversion client.
+During a transitional period before the R 4.2.0 release, these patches were applied automatically by (patched and then un-patched version of) R-devel at installation time, but that is no longer the case.
+The history of the patches, as well as some that were deleted rather than moved to `old_patches`, can be found in the subversion history using a subversion client.

 Patches for packages that worked with Rtools42 but had to be updated for